mballen-1/Warnock_implementation_Processing/README.md

   - I. Clone or download this repository.
   - II.
 Go over the Warnock3d directory
   - III.
 Open Warnock3d.pde file and run it.
-    - IIIa.
+    - III-a.
 Press 's' or 'S' to enable interaction.
+	     Press ' ' to take a step over the Warnock algorithm and see changes (Not implemented yet)

 ## Interesting list of lectures!
   - SAMET, H. "An overview of quadtrees, octrees, and related hierarchical data structures".
 Available at: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.298.9405&rep=rep1&type=pdf